 The trail leaves the woods for good just before reaching the beach.
 The last few yards of trail descend through coastal scrub and are rather overgrown.
 The singletrack ends and dumps you onto a wide and remarkably unspoiled beach.
 The end of the trail is marked with a 4 x 6 foot wooden sign for the benefit of people who are hiking down the beach from the north.

-Although there’s no visible trail after this point, the hike can be extended by continuing up the deserted beach for many more miles.
+Although there’s no visible trail after this point, the hike can be extended by continuing up the wide, deserted beach for many more miles.
 It’s Prairie Creek’s least-visited beach: I don’t think I’ve ever seen anyone else on it, but I’ve only ever been there in the winter.
 Three shallow creeks cross the beach but are normally only a few inches deep.
 The beach, with its backdrop of spruce-covered hills, is quite scenic and enjoyable, and makes a nice change from the region’s wooded trails.
 On rare occasions there may be elk on the beach, or a curious seal may poke his head up above the waves to look at you.

 © 2010, 2012, 2017, 2022 David Baselt